Brian Lane (RAF officer): Early life

-Born in Harrogate, England, on 18 June 1917, Brian John Edward Lane was the son of Henry and Bessie Lane.
+Born in Harrogate, England, on 18 June 1917, Brian John Edward Lane was the son of Henry Fitzgerald William Lane and Bessie Elinor (nee Hall).
 He grew up in the London suburb of Pinner and attended St Paul's School in Hammersmith.
 After leaving school, Lane worked as a factory supervisor before applying for a short service commission in the Royal Air Force (RAF) after losing his job in 1935.
 His initial training commenced in March 1936 at No. 3 Elementary and Reserve Flying Training at Hamble and two months later he was provisionally accepted into the RAF as an acting pilot officer.

 Lane, who was nicknamed 'Sandy', proceeded to No. 11 Flying Training School at Wittering in June.
 Upon completion of his training in January 1937, he was posted to No. 66 Squadron.
 This unit was based at Duxford and equipped with the Gloster Gauntlet fighter.
 Some months later, Lane moved to No. 213 Squadron.
 Like his former unit, this operated the Gauntlet but was based at Northolt.
 In early 1939 it started converting to the Hawker Hurricane fighter by which time Lane was a flying officer, having been promoted to this rank the previous December.